 Unfortunately for seniors, Medicare does not pay for electronic pill reminder services by any name (medication management, automatic pill dispensers, etc.).

 Medicaid, through HCBS Waivers, covers the cost of medication management services in several states.
 Medicaid is very open to covering the cost of products and services that reduce the overall need for other, more expensive Medicaid funded services.
-Our research has only uncovered 16 states which expressly state they cover the cost of medication management services.
+Our research has only uncovered 16 states that expressly state they cover the cost of medication management services.
 However, in most states, a case can be made that utilizing such a service, will, in fact, save the state money and approval can likely be gained.
-Sometimes, medication management is covered in combination with a Personal Emergency Response Service and other times as "Miscellaneous Home Medical Equipment".
+Sometimes, medication management is covered in combination with a Personal Emergency Response Service and other times as “Miscellaneous Home Medical Equipment.”

-Another form of coverage is through consumer direction in states' Medicaid waivers.
+Another form of coverage is through consumer direction in states’ Medicaid waivers.
 Consumer direction, in the broadest sense, means that program participants are provided with funding for care and related services and given the flexibility to spend that budget as they best see fit to meet their needs.
-Nearly all states offer some degree of consumer direction in their Medicaid waivers, and therefore, most Medicaid waiver program participants should receive some financial assistance for medication management services.
+Nearly all states offer some degree of consumer direction in their Medicaid waivers.
+Therefore, most Medicaid waiver program participants should receive some financial assistance for medication management services.
 More on consumer directed Medicaid waivers is available here.